 Biographical Information

-Carlos Vásquez is a minor league pitcher.
+Carlos Vásquez is a former minor league pitcher who played from 2002 to 2011, with a couple years off in-between.
 This left-hander was signed by the Chicago Cubs as an undrafted free agent in 2000.

 Originally a starting pitcher, Vásquez saw some success in that role.
 For example, in 2000 with La Pradera of the Venezuelan Summer League, he struck out 65 batters in 62+ innings, with a 3.32 ERA.
 Even with those respectable statistics, his record was a poor 1 and 5.
 It should be kept in mind that the VSL was a low-scoring league and Vasquez was about average in ERA.

 Injured during all of 2001, he went 5 and 6 with a 4.26 ERA in 15 starts for the Boise Hawks in 2002.
 In 2003 with the Lansing Lugnuts, he went 10 and 13 with a 3.74 ERA in 23 starts.
 He led the Midwest League in losses that season.
 2004 fared him a little better record-wise - with the Daytona Cubs, he went 6-5 with a 3.87 ERA.

 He did not play baseball in 2005 because he was suspended for steroid use, but in 2006 he was converted to a reliever, with impressive results.
 In 18 games for Daytona that season, he went 3 and 0 with a tiny 1.57 ERA.
 Upon a promotion to the West Tenn Diamond Jaxx, his ERA rose a tad but he still pitched impressively for them-in 36 games with West Tenn, he struck out 60 in 50+ innings while posting a respectable 3.55 ERA.
 The only causes of concern might be his poor 3 and 5 record and the 13 wild pitches he threw while with West Tenn.